A categorification of cyclotomic rings: Introduction

 \subsection{Comparison and further directions}

-To conclude this introduction, let us make some comparison between our construction and the works \cites{Mir, Bic }, as well as describe some further work in progress.
+To conclude this introduction, let us make some comparison between our construction and the works \cites{Mir, Bic }, as well as indicate some further directions.

 We employ multiple nilpotent differentials $\d_1,\ldots, \d_t$ depending on the prime factors of $n$, in contrast to \cite{Mir}, thus getting rid of the restriction on $n$ having to be the product of two odd primes.
-The generality adopted in our situation makes things a bit more complicated than in \cite{Mir}: we no longer have our ideals built from taking direct sums of simpler ideals corresponding to each distinct prime factor of $n$.
+In contrast to \cite{Mir} we only employ a single $\mZ$-grading rather than a bigrading.
+This requires us to use a filtration condition on modules in the ideal $\bfI_k$.

 A negative result from \cite{Bic}*{Proposition 5} is the non-existence of a quasi-triangular structure on the Hopf algebra $A(q)$ describing $n$-complexes.
 In our setup, we show that instead of a quasi-triangular structure, there exist weak replacements given by functorial isomorphisms $V\otimes_q W\cong W\otimes_{q^{-1}} V$.
 For $n=2$, these satisfy the axioms of a braiding, but for other values of $n$ no analogue of the braiding axioms could be identified.
 We plan to explore this structure in subsequent works.